openstack/charm-deployment-guide/deploy-guide/source/app-policy-overrides.rst

 charm has access to via current charm options, the environment, or relation data.

-The override implementation is *per charm*.
+The override implementation is per charm.
 Thus if several services require overrides a separate resource file will need to be applied to each respective charm.